Niepelnosprytny/remote-service-system-server-and-dashboard/README.md

 To access endpoints, you need to use the correct request type.
 For example, for `index.post.ts`, you need to use a POST request.

+For example, to access `/api/comment/index.post.ts`, you need to send `POST` request to `/api/comment`.

 All endpoints in `/api` (except for `/api/auth` routes) require a valid JWT token in the "authorization" header to access.
 Authorization is handled in server middleware.

 Endpoints with `[id]` in their names accept an integer parameter in the URL, such as `/api/user/1`.

+For example, to access `/api/comment/[id].delete.ts` to delete record with id 1, you need to send `DELETE` request to `/api/comment/1`.

 All endpoints return errors if the data passed to them is incorrect or if they cannot perform their intended task.